Hasbro needs your help updating Monopoly community chest maps | ExBulletin

 “We felt that 2021 was the perfect time to give fans the opportunity to show the world what the community means to them by voting on new community chest cards,” said Nyman.
 “We are really excited to see what new cards will be voted on!”

-Last year Hasbro reported a 21% increase in game sales due to people confined to the house looking for ways to occupy their time.
+Last year, Hasbro reported a jump of 21% in game sales due to people confined to their homes looking for ways to occupy their time.

 Hasbro also announced last week that it will be hosting a Monopoly Charity Classic this spring with four different celebrities who will play to earn money for charity.
 Fans will be able to watch the game play on YouTube and get one of the first glimpses of the new community maps.